 It’s a good idea to come back a couple times a year just to double check and make sure that you know all of the trusted devices on your account.

-Step 3: Use a 2 Factor Authentication Key to Lock Gmail
+Step 3: Use a Security Key for 2 Factor Authentication to Lock Gmail

 - My primary 2FA key